collocations.org

 the world shortage of coffee

-VERB + SHORTAGE
+VERB + shortage

-cause, create, lead to, result in | be affected by, be hampered by, face, have, suffer (from)
+be affected by, be hampered by, experience, face, have, suffer, suffer from

-Industry is facing a serious labour shortage.
+Industry is facing a serious skills shortage.

 The recent heavy rains have helped to ease the water shortage.